Indra Jatra: Bau Mata

 Bau Mata (बौँ मत) consists of a long representation of a holy snake made of reeds on which a row of oil lamps are placed.
 The effigy is suspended from poles carried on the shoulders and taken along the festival route.
 The procession starts from the southern side of Kasthamandap at Maru.
 When the Dagin procession returns from the upper part of town and reaches Maru, that is the cue for the Bau Mata procession to set off.
-It starts at around 9 pm and is organized by the Manandhar caste group.
+It starts after Dagin has returned to Maru and is organized by the Manandhar caste group.